 Pathways from the qualification

-After achieving Certificate III in Commercial Cookery, individuals could progress to Certificate IV in Commercial Cookery, or other Certificate IV qualifications within the Hospitality training package.
+After achieving Certificate III in Commercial Cookery, individuals could progress to Certificate IV in Kitchen Management, or other parallel Certificate IV qualifications.

 Employment pathways from the Qualification

 This qualification provides a pathway to work as a commercial cook in organisations such as restaurants, hotels, clubs, pubs, cafes and coffee shops.

 While there are no entry requirements defined in the training package, Glen Institute requires the following criteria to be met.

 English Language Requirement